 1. Clearly document the process for structured knowledge transfer

-Think of comprehensive documentation as your roadmap for a smooth implementation to customer success handoff.
+Consider comprehensive documentation as your roadmap for a smooth implementation, customer support, and success handoff.
 While providing a detailed account of client objectives, the documentation should also account for configurations made in implementation and any outstanding client needs or considerations.
-Comprehensive documentation helps hold implementation teams accountable for tracking this information, while ensuring customer success teams have all the details they need to meet client expectations.
+Comprehensive documentation helps hold implementation teams accountable for tracking this information while ensuring customer success teams have all the details they need to meet client expectations.

-Let’s dive a little deeper into the configuration example.
-When customer success teams have access to information about specific configurations, they can better understand a client’s environment and troubleshoot issues more efficiently.
+Let’s explore the configuration example a little more.
+When customer support and success teams have access to information about specific configurations, they can better understand a client’s environment and troubleshoot issues more efficiently.
 With this knowledge, they can also create targeted training materials that focus on features relevant to the client.

 2. Encourage cross-training between the two teams

 Cross-training helps to break down the silos that can exist between implementation and customer success teams.
-During joint training sessions, the two teams can participate in talks about effective client communication strategies and common post-implementation client challenges, to name a few potential topics.
+During joint training sessions, the two teams can discuss effective client communication strategies and common post-implementation client challenges, to name a few potential topics.
 These sessions are also a great time for implementation and customer success teams to collaborate on documentation.
 That way, customer success teams know they’ll have all the critical information they need.

-Cross-training could also come in the form of a shadowing program.
-As part of their employee onboarding, you could have a new customer success team member shadow an implementation specialist — and vice versa.
+Cross-training could also take the form of a shadowing program.
+As part of their employee onboarding, you could have a new customer success team member shadow an implementation specialist, and vice versa.
 While customer success can enhance their product knowledge and have more context for client interactions, implementation can gain user adoption insights and better understand post-implementation issues that arise.

-3. Support good, consistent communication with shared platforms
+3. Support good, consistent communication with a unified platform

 4. Realign expectations with your clients